 Living with CF

-Thanks to better treatments and improved quality of life, people with pwCF in Ireland are now able to live far more independent lives than would have been possible a few decades ago.
+Thanks to improved treatments, people with pwCF in Ireland are now able to live far more independent lives than would have been possible a few decades ago.
+Since the roll out of the highly effective modulator therapies, and further investment into CF research, many in the community are living longer and healthier, and are looking forward to planning for their future.

 In 2016, CFI set up an Independent Living Sub-Group to look into how people with CF live independently.
 This included commissioning research based on two surveys — one carried out in 1998 and another in 2017.